Higher education in Japan: Universities

 In 2017, more than 2.89 million students were enrolled in Japan's 780 universities.
 At the top of the higher education structure are research institutions that provide four-year training leading to a bachelor's degree, and some offer six-year programs leading to a professional degree.
 There are two types of public four-year colleges: the 86 national universities (including The Open University) and the 95 local public universities, founded by prefectures and municipalities.
 The 597 remaining four-year colleges in 2010 were private.
-With a wealth of opportunities for students wishing to pursue a university education, the nation's prestigious universities are the most appealing for students seeking to gain top employment prospects, particularly with the government and large corporations.
+With a wealth of opportunities for students wishing to pursue a university education, the nation's prestigious universities are the most appealing for students seeking to gain the top notch employment prospects, particularly with the government and large corporations.

 The overwhelming majority of university students attend full-time day programs.
 In 2005, the most popular courses, enrolling almost 38% of all undergraduate students, were in the social sciences, including business administration, law, and accounting.
 Other popular subjects were engineering (17.3%), the humanities (16%), and education (5.7%).

 The average costs (tuition, fees, and living expenses) for a year of higher education in 1986 were 1.4 million Yen(US$10,000), of which parents paid a little less than 80%, or about 20% of the average family's income in 1986.
 To help defray expenses, students frequently work part-time or borrow money through the government-supported Japan Scholarship Association.
 Assistance also is offered by local governments, nonprofit corporations, and other institutions.

 In 2005, there were approximately 89 females for every 100 males enrolled in post-secondary education in Japan, and their numbers are still slowly increasing.
 Women's choices of majors and programs of study still tend to follow traditional patterns, with more than two-thirds of all women enrolling in education, social sciences, or humanities courses.
 Only 15% studied scientific and technical subjects, and women represented less than 3% of students in engineering, the most popular subject for men in 1991.

 The quality of universities and higher education in Japan is internationally recognized.
-There are 50 Japanese universities listed on the 2023 THES - QS World University Rankings, with the University of Tokyo ranked 23rd and Kyoto University ranked at 36th.
-In 2022, the QS Asia University Rankings Top 20 included four Japanese universities, with the highest ranking, the University of Tokyo, in 6th position.
+There are 50 Japanese universities listed on the 2025 QS World University Rankings, with the University of Tokyo at 32nd and Kyoto University at 50th.

-The 2023 QS Asia University Rankings Top 40 included the University of Tokyo at the 6th position, Kyoto University at 9th, Tokyo Institute of Technology at 16th, and Osaka University at 18th.